simonccc/Opensearch-PA-Graphite/README.md

 # Performance analyzer output to Graphite

-This library provides a main.py script that collects all of the metrics surfaced by Performance Analyzer, across their dimensions and aggregations.
+This library provides a main.py script that collects somw of the metrics surfaced by Performance Analyzer.

 It pushes those metrics to Graphite for visualiation with eg Grafana.